Personalize your DealNews Experience

 Is your credit score good enough?

 So, what's your credit score?
-Check your credit score at one of the free credit score sites or on your credit card statement, if it's offered.
-You can get your score with specific Discover, Capital One, Chase Slate, and Citibank accounts, among others.
-If your credit score is around that nonprime average or higher, all it takes is just a 35- to 50-point bump to push your score up to the next best credit score level.
+If your credit is around that nonprime average or higher, all it takes is just a 35- to 50-point bump to push your score up to the next level.

 Negative credit behavior does to your credit report what "F" grades do to a GPA.
 Remember those?

-First, it takes at least seven years for negative credit marks to fall off your credit report.
-Second, score drops for negative reasons happen quicker and have a deeper impact than score bumps possible through responsible credit behavior, as shown in a recent VantageScore report about how credit scores can change.
+First off, it takes at least seven years for negative credit marks to fall off your credit report.
+Second, score drops for negative reasons happen quicker and have a deeper impact than score bumps for responsible credit behavior, according to a recent a VantageScore report.

 That's because your credit score generally represents the most recent seven years of your credit accounts (or 10 years if you've had certain bankruptcies).
-Just because you made a late-payment account current and even paid off the balance doesn't erase that late payment, or the fact that the balance was high a month ago.
+Just because you made a late-paid account current doesn't erase that late payment, or the fact that the balance was high a month ago.
 And, unfortunately, the higher your score starts, the steeper the fall for bad credit behavior.

-Your score will drop the most in the first month after making a late payment or using up all the credit in one of your credit card accounts, for example.
+Your score will drop the most in the first month after making a late payment or maxing out a credit card, for example.
 But as time passes, negative marks have less impact.
-Around two years later, they have little bearing on your credit score, even though they're still listed as negative accounts on your credit report for seven years.
+Around two years later, they have little bearing on your credit score, even though they're still listed as negative marks on your credit report for seven years.

-What's tricky to predict is how specific credit-related activities will impact your credit because that depends on all of the other information — bad or good — in your credit report, which is different from everybody else's.
+What's tricky to predict is how specific credit-related activities will impact your credit, as that depends on all of the other information — bad or good — in your credit report.
 Even so, the VantageScore report found that most consumers' credit scores fluctuate by up to 20 points, mostly for the better, in any given 90-day period.